S10ANDK/S10ANDK/README.md

 Thank you for visiting my GitHub profile!
 I am excited to connect with fellow developers and explore opportunities to contribute my skills, passion, and dedication to innovative projects.
 Let's create exceptional web experiences together!

-- 💬 Feel free to ask me anything
-- 📫 Get in contact with me on [LinkedIn](https://www.linkedin.com/in/stian-dille-kornbakk-335b5a159/)
+📫 Get in contact with me on [LinkedIn](https://www.linkedin.com/in/stian-dille-kornbakk-335b5a159/)